 In 2013, she has been speaking with what sounds like a French accent.

 "Slowly, as my jaw started to heal, they said that I was slurring my words because I was on very powerful tablets," she told ABC.

 Family doctor Robert Newton believes Rowe has the very rare Foreign Accent Syndrome (FAS), a speech disorder for which there have only been around 100 cases ever reported.

 FAS leaves the speaker with a perceived foreign accent.
-Most often caused by stroke or traumatic brain injury, it has also been reported in cases that involve multiple sclerosis and conversion disorder.
+Most often caused by stroke or traumatic brain injury, it has also been reported in cases that involve multiple sclerosis, conversion disorder and psychological disorders.

 According to Karen Croot, a FAS researcher from the University of Sydney, it all boils down to coincidence.
 "It's just an accident of chance that happens to that person that what happens to their speech happens to overlap with the features of a known accent," she says.

 Rowe says she has suffered from anxiety and depression since the accident, and has become a recluse, yet she is coming to terms with what will more than likely be a life-long condition.

 "It makes me so angry because I am Australian," she said.

 See more about Rowe in the video below: